anhvuphamtan/Batch-Processing/readme.md

 ## 1. Introduction
 Data is collected from an e-commerce company about their sales in 2022, the company's analytic teams is interested in understanding their business situation in the last year.
+We will build ETL pipelines which will transform raw data into actionable insights, store them in OLTP database (PostgreSQL) and OLAP database (Amazon Redshift) for enhanced data analytics capabilities.

 Data include 4 csv files : <b> <i> Sales, Products, Shipments, Customers. </i> </b>